Skip to content

-In the past, we built web applications using only HTML, CSS, and JavaScript, deploying the same files to the web.
+In the past, we only used HTML, CSS, and JavaScript to build web applications and deployed the same files to the network.

-Now, as we build more complex web applications, your development workflow may involve using various tools.
+Since now we are building more complex web applications, your development workflow may involve using various tools.
 For example:

 For instance, using a build tool, we can transpile and minify the following TypeScript file into one line of JavaScript.